Interview with Joan Ilma Massey

 Description

 Joan Ilma Massey was born in India where her father served with the British Army.
-She joined the WAAF in 1940 at the age of seventeen.
-She did her initial training at West Drayton and worked in Whitehall for a time.
+She joined the WAAF in 1940, aged 17.
+She did her initial training at RAF West Drayton and worked in Whitehall for a time.
 After she was demobbed she went to New Zealand, travelling on the RMS Rangitata.
 She worked as a domestic in Wanganui, located on the North Island, for six months and then went on to work in a drawing office.
-She then came back to England for a couple of years before moving on to Canada.
+She returned to England for a couple of years before moving on to Canada.
 She stayed in Regina and worked for Shell Oil.
 She also lived with her brother and his wife on their rubber plantation in Malacca, Malaysia.

 Creator